xma711/notebook/signal_processing/README.md

 Xk = SUM_from_0_to_Nminus1(xn * e^(-2pi * i/N * k * n))

-the frequency for each Xk is k cycles per N samples (???).
+the frequency for each Xk is k cycles per N samples.

 Anyway in practice the maximum detectable frequency is half of the sampling frequency.
 And the number of samples determine the resolution from 0 to the maximum detectable frequencies.